Charleston-area restaurant closing while 4 other food-and-beverage venues are in the works

 Also, a brewing company plans to open in the former Kickin' Chicken restaurant site in downtown Charleston.

 King Street Brewing Co.
-LLC has applied for a license to see beer, wine and liquor at 337 King St.
+LLC has applied for a license to see beer, wine and liquor at 337 King St., between Calhoun and George streets.

-The firm is associated with Nate Tomforde, owner of Pour Taproom at 560 King St. Tomforde did not immediately respond for further comment on an opening timeframe.
+The firm is associated with Nate Tomforde, owner of Pour Taproom at 560 King St. Tomforde did not respond for further comment on an opening time frame.

-And in Mount Pleasant, Second State Coffee is planning to open a new shop in the Charleston area.
+And in Mount Pleasant, Second State Coffee is planning to open a new shop.

-The café is upfitting a space at 1410 Shucker Circle next to apparel shop Love Bella in Oyster Park in Mount Pleasant.
+The café is upfitting a space at 1410 Shucker Circle next to apparel shop Love Bella in Oyster Park.
 It also plans to serve beer and wine.

-It has two other locations at 766 S. Shelmore Blvd. in Mount Pleasant and at 70½ Beaufain St. in downtown Charleston.
+Second State has two other locations: at 766 S. Shelmore Blvd. in Mount Pleasant and at 70½ Beaufain St. in downtown Charleston.

 In northern Mount Pleasant, another restaurant is on the way.